Destinations Italy Milan & Lakes

 Must orderan espresso at the formica counter

-Wes Anderson's 2015 recreation of a midcentury Milanese café inside the Fondazione Prada — pistachio walls, Cassina chairs, a working vintage jukebox, two 1950s pinball machines.
-The food is intentionally simple (panini, cake by the slice, espresso, cocktails) because the point is being inside the Wes Anderson set.
+Wes Anderson's 2015 recreation of a midcentury Milanese café inside the Fondazione Prada: pistachio walls, Cassina chairs, a working vintage jukebox, two 1950s pinball machines.
+The food is intentionally simple (panini, cake by the slice, espresso, cocktails); you're here to sit inside the Wes Anderson set.
 Pair with three hours of contemporary art before lunch.

 Mag Cafè